All Episodes

 The government's the great fixer.

-The government sees injustice, and the government's gonna run in there and fix it.
+The government sees injustice, and the government's going to run in there and fix it.

-Social injustice, economic injustice, political injustice, whatever it is, we have ultimate faith, the government's gonna make it right, despite the evidence right in front of our faces that they never do get it right.
+Social injustice, economic injustice, political injustice, whatever it is, we have ultimate faith the government's going to make it right, despite the evidence right in front of our faces that they never do get it right.

 Sit tight.